 Disabled Students’ Allowances

 Disabled Students’ Allowances (DSAs) are available if you have a disability, long-term health condition, mental-health condition or specific learning difficulty.
 DSAs are additional funding available for students who otherwise may not have been able to attend a higher education course.
-You must meet the definition of a disability under the Equality Act 2010.

 Who can get DSAs?

 - you qualify for student finance;

 - you're an undergraduate or postgraduate student (including distance learning students);

 - you’re studying an Initial Teacher Training (ITT) course;